-Do not dry the water tank in the hot cooking compartment.
-This will damage the water tank.

-Do not clean the water tank in the dishwasher.
-This will damage the water tank.

-- 1. Open the control panel.

-- 2. Remove the water tank.

-- 3. Carefully remove the lid of the water tank.

-- 4. Empty and rinse the water tank.

-- 5. Dry all parts with a soft cloth.

-- 6. Place the lid on the water tank and push it down.

-- 7. Insert the water tank and close the control panel.
+- Do not dry the water tank in the hot cooking compartment.
+This will damage the water tank. - Do not clean the water tank in the dishwasher.
+This will damage the water tank. - 1.
+Open the control panel. - 2.
+Remove water tank. - 3.
+Carefully remove the lid of the water tank. - 4.
+Empty the water tank, clean it with detergent and then rinse it thoroughly with clean water. - 5.
+Dry all parts with a soft cloth. - 6.
+Rub the seal on the lid until dry. - 7.
+Leave to dry with the lid open. - 8.
+Place the lid on the water tank and push it down. - 9.
+Insert the water tank and close the control panel.